Location:

 Other related sections of the PMKI:

-- The evolution of calendars
+- The history of project controls

-and other supporting concepts
+- The evolution of ancillary and supporting concepts

 Projects in one form or another have been undertaken for millennia: